bertrandmc/til/aws/developer-associate-notes.md

 Lambadas functions can trigger other lambadas functions.
 AWS X-ray can be used to debug complex Lambda infrastructures.

+**How are compute resources assigned to an AWS Lambda function?**
+In the AWS Lambda resource model, you choose the amount of memory you want for your function, and are allocated proportional CPU power and other resources.
+For example, choosing 256MB of memory allocates approximately twice as much CPU power to your Lambda function as requesting 128MB of memory and half as much CPU power as choosing 512MB of memory.
+To learn more, see our Function Configuration documentation.

 **Lambda Triggers:**
 **Services that invoke Lambda functions synchronously:**